 We are ready to get to work on your case

 If you or somebody has been injured in a bicycle accident that was caused by a careless or negligent driver, seek legal assistance today.
-At the SMA Law Group, we are ready to get to work investigating your case in order to secure any compensation you may be entitled to.
+At the SMT Legal, we are ready to get to work investigating your case in order to secure any compensation you may be entitled to.
 This can include:

 - Coverage of all bicycle crash-related medical bills